 Bridgeport Neighborhood Trust (BNT) connects our clients with local housing resources and provides them one-on-one rental counseling and case management.
 BNT also provides housing and rental workshops on-site as part of CFJ’s Rise & Thrive Self-Sufficiency Series.

 Central Connecticut Coast YMCA (CCCY) partners with CFJ to offer the overnight summer camp component of Camp HOPE America – Bridgeport on the grounds of Camp Hi-Rock in Mount Washington, Massachusetts.

 The Connecticut Institute for Refugees & Immigrants (CIRI) assists CFJ clients who are refugees and immigrants to help resolve their legal, economic, linguistic and social barriers through comprehensive legal and social services.
 CIRI also provides services and assistance to CFJ clients who are victims of domestic and global trafficking.

 Homes for the Brave

-Homes of the Brave provides support, housing and case management for military veterans.
-The Center and Homes for the Brave collaborate on referrals between both agencies for client who are veterans and have been impacted by domestic and/sexual violence.
+Homes of the Brave provides support, housing and case management for military veterans, including those who are CFJ clients.
+CFJ and Homes for the Brave collaborate on cross-referrals for clients who are veterans and have been impacted by domestic and sexual violence.